PatrickJS/angular-websocket/README.md

 ### Manual Tests

-In the project root directory:
+In the project root directory open `index.html` in the example folder

-`$ node test-server` Starts a sample web socket server to send/receive messages `$ ./node_modules/.bin http-server` - Basic http server to seve a static file Open localhost:8081/test-app.html and watch browser console and node console to see messages passing

 ### Distribute
 `$ npm run dist` Builds files with uglifyjs

 ## TODO
- * Add `protocols` parameter to constructor
+ * Allow JSON if object is sent
  * Allow more control over $digest cycle per WebSocket instance

 ## License